 Should your approval circumstances change, you must communicate that information in advance for additional consideration of your off-campus approval status.

 Yes.
 All students are required to have a meal plan and can make changes to their plan through the first Friday of classes each semester.
-To review meal plan options and eligiblity please review Harvest Table's website here.
+To review meal plan options and eligibility please review Harvest Table's website here.

-No. Decisions made by the Off Campus Commitee are final.
+No. Decisions made by the Off Campus Committee are final.
 Should a student receive a denial on their off campus petition and want their off campus petition to be considered they can apply for the next off campus review round.

 The off campus petition can be found on your Housing Intention Form.